chelssmith/chels_passgen/README.md

 The password generator will allows the user have a chosen length between 8 and 128 characters.

+## Usage
+To use this application, follow the prompts as they appear on screen.

 ## Methods
 This project was created using javascript.